By Steve Beauregard

 That same year, 2003 – the year the poker boom would start with the arrival of new amateur champion Chris Moneymaker, Chris Ferguson would scoop up his fifth bracelet in a strange tournament: the $2,000 1/2 Limit Hold’em, 1/2 Seven Card Stud event (it’s no longer played at the WSOP).

-Overall, his WSOP earnings total just over $4 million dollars, and he’s cashed in 63 events, the third most of any player in WSOP history.
+Overall, his WSOP earnings total $6.1 million dollars, and he’s cashed in 88 events (not counting WSOP Europe tournaments or circuit events).